JakeMendel/NAO_Modelling/README.md

 `functions_and_classes.py` is the file that contains all the classes and functions.

-`images_code.py` has example code to generate 3 of the figures that I use in my report.
+`images_code.py` has example code to generate all of the figures that I use in my All Hands Report.

 `generic_model.ipynb` is a jupyter notebook with various scripts for generating other useful plots.